 Externship Placements Available Most Semesters

 The list below is not exhaustive and in the past, students have, on their own, secured placements at other agencies or corporations.
+A comprehensive list can be found in the Externship Handbook released for each semester.
+A copy of the handbook can be obtained from the Center for Professional Development, Suite 180.
+Each position will have a seperate application on Symplicity with requirements and preferences.

 - Office of the United States Attorney